 Yes, there was a scene I wrote near the end of the book that had me literally sobbing as I wrote it.
 Perhaps not everyone will be affected as I was by this moment, but as an adopted child, it touched me deeply and reminded me just how much my Abba loves me.
 Of course, I can’t say exactly which scene it is since I want readers to experience it all without spoilers, but I can say that not only did I cry as I wrote it, I did so every time I edited it after that.
 And when I read it aloud to my daughter during editing, I had to stop a number of times and catch my breath before I could finish.

 Was there a quote or scene that you felt the Lord speak through?

 In the Word, there are a number of instances where God changes people’s names.
 Abram is changed to Abraham, Sarai is changed to Sarah, Jacob is changed to Israel, and Jesus changes Simon’s name to Peter (although the Hebrew form of that name is Kefa, not Peter).
-These name changes were always accompanied with a change in the purpose of that person—a shift in identity, if you will.
-And when a child is adopted into a new family more often than not a name change is part of the union with their new family.
-And without giving spoilers, I will say that my characters have drastically different reactions to the change from Philistine to Hebrew names which are symbolic of their own unique journeys, so I felt this aspect was necessary to illustrate their internal struggles in accepting their new identities and purposes among the people of Abraham.
+These name changes were always accompanied by a change in the purpose of that person—a shift in identity if you will.
+And when a child is adopted into a new family, more often than not, a name change is part of the union with their new family.
+And without giving spoilers, I will say that my characters have drastically different reactions to the change from Philistine to Hebrew names, which are symbolic of their own unique journeys, so I felt this aspect was necessary to illustrate their internal struggles in accepting their new identities and purposes among the people of Abraham.